We offer a What Matters Workshop about every two months.

 Thinking about the end of our lives provides us with an extraordinary opportunity to have deep conversations about what matters most—our hopes, our values—what makes our lives meaningful.
 Making your wishes known can be uplifting and rewarding—and make a difficult situation easier for your loved ones.

-Our next group workshop, open to all who have not previously taken this workshop, is April 28, 3–5pm.
-Register now.
+Our next group workshop date, open to all who have not previously taken this workshop, will be announced soon.

 Questions about What Matters?
 Contact us at WhatMatters@CBST.org.